RADIOACTIVE MATERIAL CONTAMINATION

 Radioactive Material Decontamination

 The authorized user must decontaminate and survey each item of University equipment which has contained or may have been contaminated with radioactive materials prior to disposition.
-See SPPM 9.40 for a complete discussion of radioactive decontamination procedures.
+See SPPM 9.80 and the Radiation Protection Program Manual (RPPM) for a complete discussion of radioactive decontamination procedures.
 (NOTE: Only RSO personnel may remove radioactive materials labels or stickers.)

 The following are examples of radioactive material decontamination procedures.
 NOTE: Authorized users are to coordinate more extensive decontamination efforts with the RSO.